What is a peptic ulcer?

-Treatment can include making lifestyle changes, taking medicines, or in some cases having surgery.
+Treatment can include making lifestyle changes and taking medicines.
+In some cases, you may need surgery.

 Lifestyle changes may include:

 - Not eating certain foods.
-Avoid any foods that make your symptoms worse.
+Don't eat any foods that make your symptoms worse.

 - Quitting smoking.
 Smoking can keep your ulcer from healing.
 It is also linked to ulcers coming back after treatment.